 IT preferences can feel like religion.
 Mac vs PC.
 Linux vs Windows, iOS vs Android.
 The same holds true with cloud services.
-The historical presence of MS Office in our daily work lives makes moving to G Suite feel more like a radical shift than moving to Office 365.
+The historical presence of MS Office in our daily work lives makes moving to G Suite feel more like a radical shift than moving to Microsoft Office 365.
 And while there is something to be said for familiarity, the way we’ve always done things is not necessary the best way to do them, or the way we should be doing them in the future.

 Our work environments are changing from structure and hierarchy to collaboration and teams.